paazmaya/kanji-2965-CNN-ETL9G/RESEARCH.md

 2.  **Ensemble of CNNs:** While complex, an ensemble approach using three distinct Convolutional Neural Networks (CNNs) demonstrated high accuracy for large character sets, including Kanji (Recognition of Handwritten Japanese Characters Using Ensemble of Convolutional Neural Networks, Solis, Zarkovacki, Ly, & Atyabi, 2023).
 This CNN-Ensemble architecture achieved 96.43% classification accuracy on the top 150 classes of the imbalanced Kuzushiji-Kanji dataset (Recognition of Handwritten Japanese Characters Using Ensemble of Convolutional Neural Networks, Solis, Zarkovacki, Ly, & Atyabi, 2023).
 Furthermore, using transfer learning in one component of the ensemble (CNN-3) was shown to reduce training time by 48% on the K-49 dataset compared to training from scratch (Recognition of Handwritten Japanese Characters Using Ensemble of Convolutional Neural Networks, Solis, Zarkovacki, Ly, & Atyabi, 2023).

-### I. Libraries and Frameworks for Deep Learning and Machine Learning
+## 3. Libraries and Frameworks for Deep Learning and Machine Learning

 Based on the suggested methods for recognizing handwritten Kanji characters, the following libraries and frameworks, often implemented in Python, are mentioned or implied by the sources, particularly within the context of online handwriting recognition (OHR), general deep learning for computer vision, and transformer-based models for complex text processing: